-When your computer operating system isn't working properly, you can perform a recovery.
+When your Chrome operating system (OS) isn't working properly, you can perform a recovery.
 A recovery reinstalls the operating system and software programs and restores the original factory settings.
 Locally saved files and saved networks are deleted for all accounts.
 Your Google Accounts and any data synced to your Google Drive are not affected by a system recovery.